How to Transfer Shares in a Singapore Private Company: The Essential Guide

 Regardless of the reason, it is important to ensure that the shareholders follow the correct procedures and pay the appropriate stamp duty when selling their shares.
 This is so that the transfer cannot be challenged as invalid, and you cannot be accused of failing to carry out your duties as a director.
 Additionally, in private companies, directors are often shareholders too.

 In this article, the shareholder intending to sell their shares will be referred to as the “transferor”, while the shareholder intending to receive the transferred shares will be referred to as the “transferee”.
+Please also note that share transfer is different from share transmission.
+You may refer to our article on share transmission in Singapore for more information on the latter.

 Some documents will always be relevant: